steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 Meditating allows your mind to creatively look for ways to improve itself.
 While rarely comfortable, this process can have incredible benefits.

-## "I'm uncomfortable with meditation for religious/secular reasons"
+## "I'm uncomfortable with the idea of meditation"

-You may feel uncomfortable with meditation because of its current strong associations with Buddhism.
+You may feel uncomfortable with meditation because of its current strong associations with Indian religions.
 On further research, I found that meditation is something that has been taught and practiced by most major religions.
-Buddhism, Catholicism, Christianity, Hinduism, Islam, and Judaism all have strong meditation traditions.
-While some religions have stopped teaching meditation in the last couple generations, it does not mean it is wrong to practice it.
+Buddhism, Catholicism, Christianity, Hinduism, Islam, Judaism, and Taoism all have strong meditation traditions.
+While some religions have stopped teaching meditation in the last hundred years, it does not mean it is in any way wrong to practice it.
 You will be reconnecting with traditions that were practiced by your religion for hundreds of generations.

 Additionally, meditation does not have to have a religious connotation.
 I consider meditation like an exercise routine for the mind.
-If you are religious, and exercise as a form of religious expression, then it is a religious practice.
+If you are religious, and exercise your body as a form of religious expression, then it is a religious practice.
 If you are not, and exercise to improve your health and well-being, it is not a religious practice.
 Simple as that.
 Meditation is a tool, and the tool wielder determines its use.